reflux/refluxjs/README.md

 ### Sending default data with the listenTo function

-The `listenTo` function provided by the `Store` and the `ListenerMixin` has a third parameter that accepts a callback.
+The `listenTo` function provided by the `Store` and the `listenerMixin` has a third parameter that accepts a callback.
 This callback will be invoked when the listener is registered with whatever the `getDefaultData` is returning.

 ```javascript
 var exampleStore = Reflux.createStore({